WYCD: 99-5 Wow-FM

 On December 24, 1992, WDFX started stunting by having a character named "Cowboy Hugh Chardon" (played by Dr. Don Carpenter) play "Friends In Low Places" by Garth Brooks repeatedly (for his good buddy Bobby Stalls in Birmingham) and try to kill "The Fox" using various methods suggested by "listeners".
-This was followed by the station stunting with an electronic Commodore 64 based text-to-speech voice echoing.
-It began a countdown that started at Midnight on Christmas Day, beginning with 63,752 and ending with number one on December 28, 1992.
+At midnight on Christmas Day, the station switched its stunting to an electronic Commodore 64 based text-to-speech voice counting down from 63,752 to number one on December 28.
 (This was apparently done so the staff could rebuild the studios.)

 Instead of debuting a new format when the countdown ended, it stunted for another week with a six-hour loop of novelty songs they called "goofy loops" played repeatedly.
-This continued until the early morning of January 4, 1993 (the first Monday after New Years).
-The station finally finished changing formats and became "99-5 WOW-FM" WOWF (the call letters had actually been in place since October 1992).
+This continued until the early morning of January 4, 1993 (the first Monday after New Years), when the station finally finished changing formats and became "99-5 Wow-FM" WOWF (the call letters had actually been in place since October 1992).
 It was a talk radio station with broadcasters such as Art Vuolo and Ed Tyll hosting shows.
 However, by popular demand, the "goofy loops" track was brought back at weekends for the life of the station.

 WOWF promoted its talk format as an alternative to WWJ and WJR by touting the station's FM signal as clear and static-free, including using the Steely Dan song "FM (No Static at All)" in its promos.
 Station management described the format in radio trade papers as "hip full service," combining approaches of CNN and MTV/VH1, and avoided the label "news/talk" as it was thought that such a label branded the station as being "old" and "stodgy."
 However, the station could never make any significant inroads, and in less than five months' time, the talk format was abandoned.